J-H-LEE-std/hsl/README.md

 - Constrained or unconstrained mathematical problems
 - Metaheuristic algorithm research and benchmarking

+---

 Each HS-L project typically consists of two files:

 | File | Purpose |
 |------|----------|
 | `input.hs` | Defines the problem structure (objective, variables, constraints) |
 | `parameter.hsparm` | Defines Harmony Search parameters (HMS, HMCR, PAR, etc.) |

+For a detailed description of the program, please refer to the [Wiki for this repository](https://github.com/J-H-LEE-std/hsl/wiki).

 ---